 Welcome!
 CEC is a team that provides continuing education and consulting for library staff.

-TSLAC and its partners now offer FREE technical and general library consulting to librarians, staff and trustees.
-Remote computer help desk support is also available.
+TSLAC offers FREE technical and general library consulting to librarians, staff and trustees.

 Browse the schedule of upcoming face-to-face workshops planned for your area.

 Our staff will work with requests for training, but do often require some advanced notice since we do have regularly scheduled programming responsibilities.

 Library staff have several options for accessing free online courses -- Skillsoft courses and instructional videos, links to WebJunction training resources, and our State Library Online Training site.
 Visit our Online Courses home page to learn more.